 Add the dry ingredients to the oatmeal mixture or vice versa.
 Combine until no dry spots remain, but don't overmix!

 Vintage Kitchen tip: combine the muffin batter with a wire whisk, a spoon, or a spatula.
-There is no need for electric beaters; they will overbeat the mixture, so they're discouraged to use in this recipe.
+There is no need for electric beaters; they will overbeat the mixture, so they're discouraged from using them in this recipe.

 Preparing the muffin pan